truebit/xUnique/README.rst

 How to use
 ----------

-There are many ways to use this script after you installed *xUnqiue* .
+There are many ways to use this script after you installed *xUnique* .
 I will introduce two:

 Xcode "build post-action" (Recommended)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.  open ``Edit Scheme`` in Xcode (shortcut:
     ``⌘``\ +\ ``Shift``\ +\ ``,``)
-#.  choose the sheme you use to run your project
+#.  choose the scheme you use to run your project
 #.  expand ``Build``, select ``Post-actions``
 #.  click symbol ``+`` on the left bottom corner of the right pane
 #.  choose ``New Run Script Action``
-#.  choose your selected sheme name in ``Provide build settings from``
+#.  choose your selected scheme name in ``Provide build settings from``
 #.  input commands below:

     .. code-block:: bash